adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 Germany's constitution avers that "These [free expression] rights shall find their limits in the provisions of general laws."

-American courts have however stopped short of applying their First Amendment to the dealings that private entities have with each other.
-There are good rasons for this: if hostess Alice is perfectly entitled to throw Holocaust denying Bob out of her dinner party, even though Holocaust denial is protected by the first Amendment.
-At least until some positive statue says otherwise, Bob will just have to exercise is right elsewhere; and even such statutes will have to respect with Alice's own rights of free speech and association.
+But even the American courts have stopped short of applying their First Amendment to the dealings that private entities have with each other.
+There are good reasons for this: hostess Alice is perfectly entitled to throw Holocaust denying Bob out of her dinner party, even though Holocaust denial is protected by the first Amendment.
+Bob will just have to exercise is right elsewhere, at least until some positive statue says otherwise; and even such statutes will have to respec Alice's own rights of free speech and association.

-All this becomes a very live issue when we encounter censorship by digital platforms.
+All this theory becomes a very live issue when public disocurse moves onto privately own digital platforms.
 Services such as a social networks and search engines are not telephone lines; when we engage these services we want them to filter out spam, or rank order search results.
 We neither desire nor expect a passively neutral conduit of information.
 Yet we can desire  an _active neutrality_ that respects the user.
-Searches should rank results by relevance to the user, and not by social desirability and if a message is filtered away as spam, that should be because the user does not want it.
+Searches should rank results by relevance to the user, and not by social desirability.
+If a message is filtered away as spam, that should be because the user does not want it.

-Instead, thanks to web safetyism, the platforms began to filter based on what user _ought_ to want.
+Instead, under the spell of to web safetyism, the platforms began to filter based on what user _ought_ to want.
 They chose to respect the censorship industry more than their users.
 This would be one thing these platforms were merely a handful of publishers among many.
 But no, they are called platforms for a reason; they are the platforms on which modern public discourse happen.

 Governments should be concerned about this fundamental threat to democracy; and in principle this situation should have been a one-up for those constitutions which give the governments to tackle it without America's Madisonian hand-wringing about the speech rights of the platforms themselves.
 Instead governments of democracies around the world have used their free hand to do just the opposite.
 Instead of requiring companies to respect the user enough to providing them a platforms to discuss their viewpoints freely, these countries are instead legislating to demand that these companies comply with the censorship industry.

 The laws include Britain's Online Safety Bill and the EU's the Digital Services Act, successor to various laws like Germany's infamous NetzDG.
 Among other